Here are some key aspects to consider when building your first summit

 1.4 Set up a promo banner

 Update your timezone (the one that will be used in your event settings area) and language (the one that will be used for your public site here.
 We rely on community volunteers to translate HeySummit's default copy into languages other than English.
-If you spot missing strings or would like to add your own language then you can apply here.

 Check out section 6.1 for info on how to edit copy at a local level rather than a global level.